What’s the fastest way to make your hamstrings grow? The seated or lying leg curl? Here’s everything you need to know.

-Seated vs Lying Leg Curl: What’s the Difference?
+Seated vs Lying Leg Curl: Hamstring Hypertrophy Compared

-To put that theory to the test, a team of Japanese scientists got a group of young men and women to do both exercises for three months .
+To answer that question, a team of Japanese scientists got a group of young men and women to do both exercises for three months .

 Each rep lasted a total of 4 seconds – 2 seconds for the concentric (knee bending) and 2 seconds for the eccentric (knee straightening) phase of the exercise.
 Two minutes of rest was taken between each set.